 It is very important that your child arrives at school on time within the staggered start window for registration.

-If your child is late after 9am or 12:35pm, you will be asked to walk around the outside of school and sign them in at the office.
+If your child is late and arrives after the register at 9am, you will need to walk around the outside of school and sign them in at the office.
 Persistent lateness is monitored and can be referred to the Education Welfare Officer at Hounslow Council.